Skordio/CSCI539-1-MazeSolver/Wells_Steven_HW_2/README.md

 - maze00

 this is the maze that was included in the packet we received on the day we went over many different maze types.
-I thought I would include it because it was the first maze that I tested my solving algorithms on
+I thought I would include it because it was the first maze that I tested my solving algorithms on.

 - mazeD1
 - mazeD2